Stephen Fry does it, Sarah Brown does it - sometimes it seems like the whole world is tweeting away on Twitter.

 A SOARING number of people in Scotland – including children – are being diagnosed with sexually transmitted infections, figures revealed yesterday.

-Shona Robison, minister for public health
+NO Shona Robison, minister for public health

 POLICE chiefs have called for new guidelines on underage sex to be introduced.